 An author, teacher, coach and administrator, Dr. Frost's influence on this university remains today.
 He mentored Dr. Stanley Marshall, in whose honor the HPER Center is named.

-The Jackrabbit women's basketball program has a team room and a lounge, which opened up in the fall of 2008.
+The Jackrabbit women's basketball program has a team room and a lounge, which opened up in 2008.
 Both spaces have been great additions and have given the team a space to form bonds and help create champions on and off the court.

 In the team room, players review film, and scout other teams with the coaching staff.
-It is also where coaches and players meet before and after games.
-The room also features goal boards for the team to keep track of the goals they have set for the year.
+It is also where coaches and student-athletes meet before and after games.
+The room also features goal boards for the team to keep track of their goals for the year.

 The lounge is known as the players space.

-The lounge has a large flatscreen TV with DirecTV and a Nintendo Wii for players to use at their dispense.
-There is also wireless internet and computers for players to use to work on their homework or their personal use.
-Athletes can relax on one of the leather couches when they want to catch a nap before practice or class or if they are hungry they can store their lunch or snacks in the kitchen area.
+The lounge has a large flatscreen TV with DirecTV and a Nintendo Wii for student-athletes to use at their dispense.
+There is also wireless internet and computers for student-athletes to use to work on their homework or their personal use.
+Student-athletes can relax on one of the leather couches when they want to catch a nap before practice or class or if they are hungry they can store their lunch or snacks in the kitchen area.